WHAT’S SO SPECIAL ABOUT MAGNESIUM?

 - This means the bus that takes your kids to school will breakdown on the way if there is not enough magnesium to help run the bus.

-- Magnesium is important to proper muscle and nerve function.
+- This mineral is important to proper muscle and nerve function.

 - Therefore, insufficient magnesium can lead to muscle weakness, fatigue and cramping of the legs